German Shepherd Puppy Crying in Crate: What Does It Mean & How to Stop It

 As PetMD points out, even the best crate training in the world may not completely stop your puppy from whining, crying, or barking.

 Your puppy just wants to be with you.

 This is why you don’t want to jump into extended crate training sessions.

-You want to start with very short and sweet sessions just to get your German Shepherd puppy used to being in the crate.
+Instead, it’s best to start with very short and sweet sessions to get your German Shepherd puppy used to being in the crate.

+Start with 10 or 15 minutes at a time at timed intervals throughout the day.
 As you do this, make sure the crate is in a quiet place, but not a place that is far away from you and your family.

-The more easily your puppy can sense your presence, the less likely they are to get very lonely and start crying loudly.
+The more easily your puppy can sense your presence, the less likely they are to get lonely and start crying loudly.

 A Sample German Shepherd Puppy Crate Training Schedule

-This is especially important while your puppy is also going through potty training!
+This is especially important while your puppy is also going through potty training.

 • 7:00 am: Wake up, potty time.